oatlog/oatlog/doc/planning_report/main.typ

 code for a e-graph engine with the optimized rewrite rules hard-coded.
 The main focus is optimizing the run time of the generated e-graph engine (R1).
 In terms of features we are aiming to implement a similar feature set to egglog @egglog.

-We generally think that the design space is sufficiently large and the domain sufficiently immature that performance improvements are possible over egglog and eqlog, even if the algorithmic behavior is kept relatively unchanged.

 ```rust
 compile_egraph!(